 - a.
-Total Debt to EBITDA for any Relevant Period (12 months ending on the Parent Company's financial year) shall not exceed 2.5:1. - b.
-The ratio of EBITDA to Finance Charges for any Relevant Period shall not be less than 5.0:1; and - c.
-The ratio of Total Debt on each relevant date to Shareholder's Equity for that Relevant Period shall be no more than 1:1.
+Total Debt to EBITDA for any Relevant Period (12 months ending on the Parent Company's financial year) shall not exceed 2.5:1. - shall be no more than 1:1.

 The determination and calculation of the foregoing financial ratios are based on the agreement and interpretation of relevant parties subject to the terms of the convertible instrument.
 The Parent Company is in compliance with the above covenants as at December 31, 2018 and 2017, the latest Relevant Period subsequent to the issuance of the convertible instrument.